How to Prepare for NEET Exam 2027: A Comprehensive NEET Study Plan

 Important tips for NEET preparation for Chemistry: Spend most of your time with NCERTs, especially in the early months.
 Do not rely solely on coaching material.

-Realistic Study Time Table for NEET Preparation
+NEET Study Planner: Realistic Time Table for NEET Preparation

-Class 12 Students: Balancing Boards & NEET Prep
+NEET Study Time Table for Class 12: Balancing Boards & NEET Prep

 While in Class 12, the most difficult part is to manage boards & NEET preparation together in the fragmented time you’ve got in your hand.
 A realistic self-study timetable for NEET preparation for Class 12 students can look something like this: